Wall Street’s rally stalls on hot jobs, cold earnings data

 Also helping to muddy the picture was a report showing the U.S. services sector returned to growth in January.
 It was a much stronger reading than expected, though it also suggested pricing pressures may be easing.

-Big Tech stocks were helping to lead the market lower following some weaker-than-expected earnings reports.
+Drops for some Big Tech stocks were weighing on the market following weaker-than-expected earnings reports.

-Amazon fell 5% and was one of the biggest weight on the S&P 500, while Google’s parent company dropped 1.7%.
+Amazon fell 4.7% and was one of the biggest weight on the S&P 500, while Google’s parent company slipped 0.6%.
 Because they’re among the most valuable stocks on Wall Street, their movements carry more weight on the S&P 500 than others.

 ——